newrelic/newrelic-exporter-specs/Common.md

 | `browserApp.name` | REQUIRED† |
 | `db.name` | REQUIRED† |

-†: applies only if annotating an applicable telemetry source.
+†: applies only if annotating an applicable source.
 See the related sub-section for more information.

 ### Instrumentation